gurnec/btcrecover/TUTORIAL.md

         ;    [‘/.

     In this example, *btcrecover* will try replacing each `.` with one of the three punctuation marks which follow the spaces on the same line, and it will try replacing each `;` with one of the four punctuation marks which follow it.

-This feature can be used for more than just typos... for example, if you’re a fan of “1337” (leet) speak in your passwords, you could create a typos-map along these lines:
+    This feature can be used for more than just typos.
+If for example you’re a fan of “1337” (leet) speak in your passwords, you could create a typos-map along these lines:

         aA    @
         sS    $5
         oO    0

     This would try replacing instances of `a` or `A` with `@`, instances of `s` or `S` with either a `$` or a `5`, etc., up to the maximum number of typos specified with the `--typos #` option.
-For example, if the token file contained the token `Passwords`, and if you specified `--typos 3`, `P@55words` and `Pa$$word5` would both be tried because they each have three typos/replacements, but `P@$$w0rd5` with its 5 typos would not be tried.
+For example, if the token file contained the token `Passwords`, and if you specified `--typos 3`, `P@55words` and `Pa$sword5` would both be tried because they each have three or fewer typos/replacements, but `P@$$w0rd5` with its 5 typos would not be tried.

-## Interrupt and Continue ##
+## Autosave ##

 Depending on the number of passwords which need to be tried, running *btcrecover* might take a very long time.
-If you need to cancel it in the middle of testing, you can do so with Ctrl-C (hold down the Ctrl key and press C) and it will respond with a message such as:

-    Interrupted after finishing password # 357449

-If you then restart it using the exact same options, and with the exact same token file (and typos-map file if you’re using one), you can add the `--skip 357449` option to the end of the command line and it will start up exactly where it had left off.

-### Autosave ###

-To make it even safer, you can add the `--autosave savefile` option when you first start *btcrecover*.
+If it is interrupted in the middle of testing (with Ctrl-C (see below), due to a reboot, accidentally closing the Command Prompt, or for any other reason), you might lose your progress and have to start the search over from the beginning.
+To safeguard against this, you can add the `--autosave savefile` option when you first start *btcrecover*.
 It will automatically save its progress about every 5 minutes to the file that you specify (in this case, it was named `savefile` – you can just make up any file name, as long as it doesn’t already exist).

-If you cancel in the middle of testing (with Ctrl-C, or due to a reboot, or for any other reason), you can restart testing by either running the exact same command with the exact same options, or by providing this option and nothing else: `--restore savefile`. *btcrecover* will check that the token file hasn’t changed, and it will begin testing with the same set of options exactly where it left off.
+If interrupted, you can restart testing by either running it with the exact same options, or by providing this option and nothing else: `--restore savefile`. *btcrecover* will then begin testing exactly where it had left off.
 (Note that the token file, as well as the typos-map file, if used, must still be present and must be unmodified for this to work.
 If they are not present or if they’ve been changed, *btcrecover* will refuse to start.)

-## Testing your config ##

-If you'd just like to test your token file and chosen typos, you can use the `--listpass` option (in which case you don't need to supply a wallet file). *btcrecover* will then list out all the passwords to the screen instead of actually testing them against a wallet file.
-This can also be useful if you have another tool which can test some other type of wallet, and is capable of taking a list of passwords to test from *btcrecover*.

-## The Passwordlist File ##

-If you already have a simple list of specific passwords you'd like to test, and you don't need any of the features of a token file, you can specify a passwordlist file using the `--passwordlist FILE` command-line option (instead of using the `--tokenlist FILE` option).
-Passwords will then be taken from this file verbatim, exactly one per line, with no additional processing.
-Even extra spaces will be considered part of the password (the carriage return / line feed at the end of each line is always removed).

-You still can use any of the Typos features if you'd like.
-The Autosave feature does not currently work with a passwordlist.
-If you're using a different generator program to create the passwords, you can pipe the output of that generator program directly to *btcrecover* by specifying `--passwordlist -` and the passwords will be read in from stdin.
+The autosave feature is not currently supported with passwordlists, only with token files.

+### Interrupt and Continue ###

+If you need to interrupt *btcrecover* in the middle of testing, you can do so with Ctrl-C (hold down the Ctrl key and press C) and it will respond with a message such this and then it will exit:

+    Interrupted after finishing password # 357449

+If you didn't have the autosave feature enabled, you can still manually start testing where you left off.
+You need to start *btcrecover* with the *exact same* token file or passwordlist, toypos-map file (if you were using one), and command-line options plus one extra option, `--skip 357449`, and it will start up right where it had left off.

 ## Installation ##

-Just download the latest version from <https://github.com/gurnec/btcrecover/archive/master.zip> and unzip to a location of your choice.
-There’s no installation procedure for *btcrecover* itself, however there are additional requirements depending on your operating system and the wallet type you’re trying to recover.
+Just download the latest version from <https://github.com/gurnec/btcrecover/archive/master.zip> and unzip it to a location of your choice.
+There’s no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you’re trying to recover.

 ### Armory (on any OS)###